Director of Family Engagement

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A brief visual overview of what powers Alpha's model, from AI-enabled instruction to the educators who facilitate it.
+A concise visual overview of Alpha's operational model, from AI-enabled instruction to the educational guides facilitating it.

 👉 Quick look (1 min)